-For reference, a barrel of crude oil is about 42 gallons or 191 liters.
+For reference, a barrel of crude oil is about 42 gallons or about 159 liters.

 With regards to other fossil fuels, we have an estimated 53 years of natural gas, and 114 years of coal left to rip out of the ground.

-While that sounds like a hell of a lot, estimates of 47 years are based on oil consumption being maintained at around 35 and half billion barrels a year, or 97 million barrels of oil a day.
-Based on the 2016 world population that works out at around 5 barrels per person per year, or 0.5 gallons per person, per day.
+While that sounds like quite a lot, estimates of 47 years are based on oil consumption being maintained at around 35 and half billion barrels a year, or 97 million barrels of oil a day.
+Based on the 2016 world population, that works out at around 5 barrels per person per year, or 0.5 gallons per person, per day.

-The main producers of oil to date include countries like Venezuela who have around 18 percent of the world's share of oil, Saudi Arabia with around 16 percent, Canada with 10.5 percent, Iran, and Iraq with 9.5 percent and 8.7 percent respectively.
+The main producers of oil to date include countries like Venezuela, who have around 18 percent of the world's share of oil, Saudi Arabia with around 16 percent, Canada with around 10.5 percent, Iran, and Iraq with about 9.5 percent and 8.7 percent respectively.

 Oil has various uses once extracted, but the vast majority is distilled to make liquid fuels like gasoline or is used to make plastic or chemicals.
 So long as societies around the world maintain their demand for fuel, plastic, and other stuff made, in part, from crude oil, an estimate of 47 years is probably quite conservative.

-Especially as the global population, and demand, rises over time.
+Especially if the global population, and demand, rises over time.